nfriess/logipi/audio_player/README.md

 driving a speaker.
 The input of an amplifier is an AD1862 D-to-A, which accepts a 20-bit audio.
-The Latch Enable pin is driven by a 44.1 KHz clock, which is divided down from a standard 16.9344 MHz crystal in the FPGA.
+The Latch Enable pin is driven by a 44.1 KHz clock, which is divided down in the FPGA from a standard 16.9344 MHz crystal oscillator.

 ### Host PC